Deal toy: Purpose

 Deal toys are designed to commemorate a financial transaction.
 This memento is described as an ad hoc creation to a financial offering or other major investment banking transaction and is most often presented at the closing ceremony of the deal.

 This souvenir typically includes the names or logos of the firms for which the transaction is completed (the recipients), description of the transaction (type, size and, date of the deal) as well as the names and or logos of the key financial advisors and financiers involved in that transaction.
 Because the recipients of the award are the clients of the advisors and financiers, the award also acts as a marketing tool for the presenter long after the transaction has passed.

 As deal toys became used within the investment banking industry, they also became a point of pride—and competition—with firms frequently seeking to outdo each other with creative and elaborate designs.

 The banking crisis of 2008 caused many financial firms to rein in spending generally, and on deal toys specifically.
 Though many financial firms have recently eased restrictions on tombstone budgets, they largely have not been restored to pre-crisis levels.
 Average order size, which had ranged between 50-60 pieces prior to 2008, had by 2013 stabilized at around 20-30.
 Order quantities can still reach approximately 50 or 60 for larger transactions.

-3D printing

-Deal toys can be manufactured by 3D printing, which allows the creation of beautiful and complex tombstones compared with more conventional materials.
-The materials used for 3D printing a deal toy are polyamide and resin.
-These are often used in combination with other materials like, wood, stone, steel or acrylic.